 Stay Healthy and Positive Ask for Help Schedule breaks and relaxation time Eat a healthy diet Engage in regular movement/exercise Prioritize healthy sleep habits Identify activities that leave you feeling refreshed or motivated.
 Make time for those activities Learn to accept your feelings.
-It is ok to feel guilt, anger, stress, and resentment Have family meetings to negotiate sharing of tasks and to help resolve disagreements (a member of your care team can help facilitate a family meeting or see tips in Appendix F) Make a list of tasks you are willing to give up and a list of people who have offered to help.
-Offer people the gift of helping you Consider joining a caregiver support group or work with a counselor to help cope with this significant life change Look for Resources Be Realistic Talk to your healthcare team, or the care team of the person living with dementia, to see if there are additional resources available to you See Appendix D for additional resources Learn about the disease and what to expect for the person living with dementia Set reasonable goals and know your limits Accept how things are in your life and the person living with dementia's life for what it is (accept their diagnosis) Focus on what you can change Understand that this is a difficult responsibility Create a game plan for the future - See page 24 for more info on Advance Care Planning
+It is ok to feel guilt, anger, stress, and resentment Remember the positive aspects of being a caregiver.
+You may become closer to the person living with dementia, you may gain a sense of personal accomplishment, or you may develop stronger family bonds Have family meetings to negotiate sharing of tasks and to help resolve disagreements (a member of your care team can help facilitate a family meeting or see tips in Appendix F) Make a list of tasks you are willing to give up and a list of people who have offered to help.
+Offer people the gift of helping you Consider joining a caregiver support group or work with a counselor to help cope with this significant life change Look for Resources Be Realistic Talk to your healthcare team, or the care team of the person living with dementia, to see if there are additional resources available to you See Appendix D for additional resources for respite options, such as adult day care, PACE programs, etc. Learn about the disease and what to expect for the person living with dementia Set reasonable goals and know your limits Accept how things are in your life and the person living with dementia's life for what it is (accept their diagnosis) Focus on what you can change Understand that this is a difficult responsibility Create a game plan for the future - See page 24 for more info on Advance Care Planning